luckysuie/Pipelines/Pipeline-19/readme.md

 az aks create   --resource-group demo11   --name lucky-aks-cluster11   --node-count 1   --generate-ssh-keys
 ```
 7. Create an Azure sql database
+- Steps
 1. Open SQL Database creation
     - Sign in to Azure Portal.
     - Search for SQL databases → click Create → SQL database.
 - You are now on the Basics tab.
 2. Apply free offer (if visible)
 	- At the top of the Basics tab, if you see
 	- “Want to try Azure SQL Database for free?”
 	- click Apply offer.
 - If you do not see it or do not want it, continue without changing anything here.
 3. Set backup storage redundancy to LRS(IF you don’t find this No Problem)
    - Still on the Basics tab, find Backup storage redundancy.